Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-10 Best Dog-Friendly Vacation Destinations in Australia (2024 Guide)
+10 Best Dog-Friendly Vacation Destinations in Australia (2025 Guide)

 Australia has a host of laws and rules that prohibit dogs and other pets from coming into contact with local wildlife.
 As such, it can come across as being unfriendly to pets.
-The rules are there to protect wild animals and their habitat, and if you know where to go, it is possible to enjoy a great holiday in Oz.
+The rules are there to protect wild animals and their habitat, but if you know where to go, it is possible to enjoy a great holiday in Oz.

 It is a good idea to ensure that you check local laws and statutes before traveling, to avoid disappointment, but below we have included 10 of the best dog-friendly vacation destinations in Australia so that you can enjoy your trip without having to leave your pup out.